 How to Fill Out Offer in Compromise

-To file for an offer in compromise, first determine if you are filing for Doubt as to Liability, Doubt as to Collectibility, or Effective Tax Administration.
+To file for an offer in compromise, first determine if you are filing for Doubt as to Liability, Doubt as to Collectability, or Effective Tax Administration.
 You can’t file for all three at the same time.

 Complete Form 656, Offer In Compromise and Form 433-A, Collection Information Statement for Wage Earners and Self Employed Individuals.
 Business owners also need to complete Form 433-B. Submit the appropriate forms along with the $205 offer in compromise fee, unless you qualify for Low-Income Certification Guidelines.